 Wayken- Trusted CNC Precision Engineering Partner For You

-At WayKen, we are always dedicated to becoming a leading producer of precision machining service in rapid manufactring industries, which cover Precision CNC prototyping, precision die tooling and precision alminum parts etc. We own advanced 5-Axis CNC machines with cutting edge technology, which allows us to focus our efforts on producing superior precision parts for any customers from the globe, with the highest level of quality and on-time delivery, no matter what the complexity.
+At WayKen, we are always dedicated to becoming a leading producer of precision machining service in rapid manufacturing industries, which cover Precision CNC prototyping, precision dies tooling and precision aluminum parts, etc. We own advanced 5-Axis CNC machines with cutting-edge technology, which allows us to focus our efforts on producing superior precision parts for any customers from the globe, with the highest level of quality and on-time delivery, no matter what the complexity.